aws-samples/karpenter-blueprints/blueprints/soci-snapshotter/README.md

 The SOCI snapshotter `EC2NodeClass` configuration have several configuration parameters that affect SOCI parallel mode performance.

-The `blockDeviceMapping` field is used to increase root volume EBS performance and storage size.
-The `instanceStorePolicy: RAID0` tells Karpenter to automatically configure a `RAID-0` array from all available NVMe instance store disks on the node.
-It then moves `/var/lib/containerd`, `/var/lib/kubelet`, and `/var/log/pods` to that array and symlinks them back.
+The `blockDeviceMapping` field is used to increase root volume EBS performance and storage size.\
+The `instanceStorePolicy: RAID0` tells Karpenter to automatically configure a `RAID0` array from all available NVMe instance store disks on the node.
+It then moves `/var/lib/containerd`, `/var/lib/kubelet`, `/var/log/pods` and SOCI's data dir (`/var/lib/soci-snapshotter-grpc` or `/var/lib/soci-snapshotter` on AL2023 and Bottlerocket accordingly) to that array and symlinks them back.

 As SOCI parallel mode downloads layers, it buffers them on disk instead of in-memory, having a high performant storage subsystem is crucial to support it as well as enough storage to hold the container images.
 The example configure the root volume with IOPs of 16,000 and throughput of 1,000MiB/s which is the maximum for GP3, it is recommended that you modify those settings accordingly to trade-off between performance and cost.
 > ***NOTE***: From our benchmarks, we have also seen a good starting point by setting the throughput to 600MiB/s and keeping base IOPs to 3,000.